Core140-jo/Core140-jo/README.md

 # ⚔ About Me

-🛡 Final Year College Student
+🛡 Bachelor of Computer Science Graduate
 🤖 AI & ML with Data Science Trainee at **SMEClabs**
 💻 Learning technologies one battle at a time
-⚡ Passionate about coding, AI, and futuristic tech
+⚡ Passionate about mobile video editing,coding, AI, and futuristic tech.
-🌌 Anime fan with special respect for **Attack on Titan**

 <!-- Minimal Animated AOT Quote -->